-- 2. Under General Settings activate the Arming 1 of the app service. - 3.
-Under App Settings check the Active option 2 and click Set 3 . - 4.
-Click on the name of the App to be configured to open the Apps user interface. - 5.
-For configuration of the App see Configuration of Vaxtor Aircraft Identification Number Recognition App, S. 1.
+- 2. Under General Settings activate the Arming of the app service. - 3.
+Under App Settings check the Active option 2 and click Set3. - 4.
+Click on the name of the App to be configured to open the Apps user interface.